 Open to seniors.
 U.S. citizenship is not required.

 Proposals are reviewed by the Hamilton faculty fellowship committee.
 Students are chosen for on campus interviews; nominees are selected for a second interview with members of the Bristol family.

 The Bristol Fellowship was created, in 1996, by the Bristol family in honor of William M. Bristol, Jr. '17.
-Copies of successful past proposals are available for your review in the Student Fellowships Coordinators' office.
+Copies of successful past proposals are available for your review in the Student Fellowships Office in the careeer center.